Back to species list

 Distribution & Habitat

-Breeds across temperate Europe, Asia, eastern and southern Africa, interior southwestern Canada, and the southwest and western United States.
-After breeding, undertakes a molt migration to saline lakes, particularly those with abundant invertebrate prey. winters in the southwestern Palearctic, eastern Africa and Asia, and southern Africa.
-In the Americas, winters south to Guatemala, with significant populations at the Gulf of California, Salton Sea, and Baja California.
-Breeding habitat consists of vegetated areas of freshwater lakes; non-breeding habitat includes saline lakes, sheltered inshore seas, and coastal estuaries.
+Breeds in temperate Europe, Asia, eastern and southern Africa, interior southwestern Canada, and the western United States.
+Migrates to saline lakes to moult, then winters in the south-western Palearctic, eastern Africa and Asia, southern Africa, and as far south as Guatemala in the Americas.
+Wintering populations in the Americas are mainly restricted to islands in the Gulf of California, the Salton Sea, and Baja California.
+Non-breeding habitat includes saline lakes, sheltered inshore seas, and coastal estuaries.

 Behavior & Ecology